IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 While there is an argument that old firmware was insecure and should be replaced, it is often the case that the upgrade process involves downtime, or can introduce risks due to needed evaluations not having been completed yet.
 As an example: moving vehicles (cars, airplanes, etc.) should not perform upgrades while in motion!
 It is probably undesirable to perform any upgrade to an airplane outside of its service facility.
-The vehicle owner may desire only to perform software upgrades when they are at home, and could make other arrangements for transportation, rather than when parked at a remote cabin.
+A vehicle owner may desire only to perform software upgrades when they are at their residence.
+Should there be a problem, they could make alternate arrangements for transportation.
+This is constrasted with the situation when the vehicle is parked at, for instance, a remote cabin.
 The situation for upgrades of medical devices has even more considerations involving regulatory compliance.

 ## Removing capabilities